podgorskiy/DeepLearningServerSetup/DesktopAndServerInstallation.md

 There, line `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"` should be replaced by: `GRUB_CMDLINE_LINUX_DEFAULT=""`

-Alternatevly, all GUI installation can be left as it is, but [disabled by default](https://unix.stackexchange.com/questions/164005/non-graphical-boot-with-systemd).
+Alternatively, all GUI installation can be left as it is, but [disabled by default](https://unix.stackexchange.com/questions/164005/non-graphical-boot-with-systemd).

 To do so, run: